mikaelsundell/flipbook/README.md

 Introduction
 ------------

-This project is a purely experimental exploration of Qt's accelerated 3D API and its shader abstraction layer, applied to QuickTime video streaming.
+This project is a purely experimental exploration of Qt's accelerated 3D API and its shader abstraction layer, applied to QuickTime video readering.
 It serves as a sandbox for testing concepts, experimenting with real-time rendering and integration of QuickTime with Qt frameworks.

 References
 -------------